justwin-github/docs/content/docs/developer guide/withdraw.md

   }
 ```

 This function can only be called by the user that deployed the contract and after the outcome of the prediction market has been reported.
-It converts all the tokens that the market maker has into collateral and then withdraws all the collateral. w
+It converts all the tokens that the market maker has into collateral and then withdraws all the collateral.